robin-debry/CPPGame/Document/Functional.md

 ## Scoring

 The score is the meters the player has run.
 At the beginning it is 10 meters per second but after 3 minutes it increases to 15 meters per second.
 After 5 minutes it increases to 20 meters per second.

+## Money

+For the first version of the game the money will not be used for anything.
+It will be just a collectible item.
+But in the future we can add a shop where the player can buy power-ups with the money.